Plan for Pennsylvania

 Pennsylvania is facing a new set of realities every day as a result of the COVID-19 pandemic.

 We all have work we need to do to build a new commonwealth.
-Governor Wolf has outlined a plan for relief, reopening, and recovery that will keep Pennsylvanians alive and repair the damage this virus has caused across Pennsylvania.
+Governor Wolf has outlined a plan that will keep Pennsylvanians alive and repair the damage this virus has caused across Pennsylvania.

 Top COVID-19 Resources

 Before we can build a better commonwealth, we need to protect our friends and neighbors.